About Leger & Son

 In 1965, C.M.
-“Buddy” Leger, treasurer, began shipping watermelons throughout Florida, Georgia, Indiana, and Missouri.
-His dream was to produce the highest quality watermelons in the southeast.
-In the early 1980s, he and other industry leaders saw a need for watermelon research and promotion.
-They founded the National Watermelon Promotion Board.
-After years of hard work and dedication, Buddy handed the business over to his son, Greg Leger.
-In 2001, Melonsales Inc. renamed itself Leger & Son, Inc.
+“Buddy” Leger, formed Melonsales Inc., and began shipping watermelons throughout Florida, Georgia, Indiana, and Missouri.
+After years of hard work, dedication and advocacy, Buddy sold the business to his son, Greg Leger.
+In 2001, the company renamed and established itself as Leger & Son, Inc.

-In 2008, Leger & Son received the PMA Impact Award for being the first fresh produce shipper to incorporate HarvestMark’s unit traceability system into their watermelon program.
-The innovative move forward put Leger on the map.
+In 2008, Leger & Son received the Produce Marketing Association Impact Award for being the first fresh produce grower-shipper to incorporate HarvestMark’s unit traceability system into their watermelon program.
+The innovative and bold move forward put Leger on the map.

 Greg Leger